What Are HOV Lanes in Ontario?

 HOV Lane Sign and Markings

 HOV lanes are easily identifiable in Ontario through special HOV lane signs and markers along the road.
 These signs have a special diamond marker, while a striped buffer separates HOV lanes from other lanes.
-Ontario has HOV lanes along Queen Elizabeth Way (QEW), as well as Highways 403, 404, 410, 417, and 427.
+Ontario has HOV lanes on several highways, including the QEW and portions of Highways 400-series such as 401, 403, 404, 410, 417, and 427.

 Rules for an HOV Lane in Ontario